 Please fill in the booking form at the bottom of this page in good time before the booking deadline, which is 23rd January for Course 1 and 19th February for Course 2.
 We advise early booking: places are limited, and will be allocated on a first come, first served basis.
 We will let you know if you have a place shortly after receiving your application, and we will send your invoice a few weeks before the course takes place.

-Jessie’s Fund is able to subsidise this two-day course thanks to a grant from a charitable foundation: we can offer it for only £80 per person for both days, including lunch, coffees and teas.
-For two days of first-class training this represents exceptional value.
+Jessie’s Fund is able to subsidise our courses thanks to a grant from a charitable foundation.
+In this time of the pandemic, we are offering them to you free of charge, though any donation would be welcome.